mujtaba-ahmad/ngx-Toaster/README.md

 # Angular 2 Toaster
-Angular2 Toaster component is compatible with latest release of Angular 2.X.X for showing alerts and messages for your application.
+Angular 2 Toaster component is compatible with latest release of Angular 2.X.X for showing alerts and messages for your application.

 ## Usage
 Follow these steps: